Awesome-Windows/Awesome/README.md

 - [SetToStartup](https://aashutoshrathi.github.io/Python-Scripts-and-Games/SetToStartup/) - This script will help you to add your favorite programs or self made scripts/folders to startup. [![Open-Source Software][OSS Icon]](https://aashutoshrathi.github.io/Python-Scripts-and-Games/SetToStartup/)
 - [SDelete](https://technet.microsoft.com/en-us/sysinternals/sdelete.aspx) -  A command line utility that can securely delete a file, or clean the slack space.
 - [SpaceMonger](https://spacemonger.en.softonic.com/download) - A graphical utility to display folders and files in blocks relative to their disk usage.
+- [SpaceSniffer](http://www.uderzo.it/main_products/space_sniffer/index.html) - SpaceSniffer is tool application that lets you understand how folders and files are structured on your disks. ![Freeware][Freeware Icon]
 - [Speccy](https://www.piriform.com/speccy) -Detailed statistics on every piece of hardware in your computer.
 - [ShareX](https://getsharex.com/)- Lets you take screenshots or screencasts of any selected area with a single key. [![Open-Source Software][OSS Icon]](https://github.com/ShareX/ShareX) ![Freeware][Freeware Icon]
 - [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062) - Tool suite by Mark Russinovich that provides access to Windows internals for troubleshooting: processes, physical ports, disk activity etc.